 05 of 10

 Bullfighting, the most controversial of Spanish traditions, is a mixed blessing for Spain.
 Many tourists are very curious to see it and view it as a fascinating insight into Spanish culture, but it is also a stain on the country's reputation for others.
 Bullfighting is nowhere near as popular as it used to be, but it still features prominently in the country's self-image.
+In 2017, the tradition got a tourism boost because of the release of 20th Century Fox's movie "Ferdinand," which features a bull who no longer wants to fight the matador as the main character.
+While you can still experience these traditional bullfights in many cities across Spain, the sport is dwindling.

 06 of 10